FRex/rampin/README.md

 maps it whole, then accesses each 4 KiB page of it to bring the file into memory and then sleeps for 10 seconds and accesses them again to keep them in memory.

+**It never quits so you'll have to somehow kill it once you are done.**

 This program only makes sense if you have RAM to spare and/or are on 64-bit.
 I wrote it to speed up level loading in an old game that has a total of 5 GiB of assets and a 32-bit exe, so the game, OS and all the assets fit into my PC's RAM.